-1.10 Academic Qualification for Undertaking Examinations:
+10. Academic Qualification for Undertaking Examinations:

-- (i) A candidate for All India/Delhi Senior School Certificate Examination should have: - (a) passed the Secondary School Examination (Class X) of this Board or an equivalent examination from any other recognised Board/University at least two years earlier than the year in which he/she would take Senior School Certificate Examination (Class XII) of the Board; and - (b) secured a grade higher than grade E in each of the subjects of internal assessment at Secondary School Examination (Class X) referred to at (a) above.
+- 10.1 A candidate for All India/Delhi Senior School Certificate Examination should have obtained/ passed the following at least two years earlier than the year in which he/she would take Senior School Certificate Examination (Class XII) of the Board : - (a) (i) obtained minimum Grade D in at least five subjects of external examination and a Qualifying Certificate at the Secondary School Examination(Class X) conducted by the Board , or - (ii) obtained minimum Grade D in the Scholastic areas as well as satisfactory Grades in Co-Scholastic areas under the Continuous and Comprehensive Evaluation scheme in the Secondary School examination conducted by the school affiliated to the Board upto Senior Secondary level and Certificate of School -,Based Assessment duly signed by the Board or - (iii) has passed an equivalent examination conducted by any other recognised Board/University. - (b) secured a grade higher than grade E in each of the subjects of internal assessment at Secondary School Examination (Class X) referred to at (a) above.

-1.11 Admission to Examinations: Regular Candidates
+12. Admission to Examinations: Regular Candidates